 - Lunch: Sliced Beefsteak tomatoes top off your favorite panini or sandwich; drizzle olive oil on slices of tomatoes with buffalo mozzarella and prosciutto.
 Or, prepare a simple Gazpacho instead.

 - Snack: Dip cherry tomatoes in hummus and add whole grain pita for a plant-based protein snack.
-You can also drizzle with a Zesty Herb Vinaigrette.
+You can also drizzle with a zesty Herbed Shallot Vinaigrette.